nf-core/taxprofiler/docs/output.md

 </details>

 By default nf-core/taxprofiler will only provide the `.log` file if BBDuk is selected as the complexity filtering tool.
-You will only find the complexity filtered reads in your results directory if you provide ` --save_complexityfiltered_reads` .
+You will only find the complexity filtered reads in your results directory if you provide ` --save_complexityfiltered_reads`.
+Alternatively, if you wish only to have the 'final' reads that go into classification/profiling (i.e., that may have additional processing), do not specify this flag but rather specify `--save_analysis_ready_reads`, in which case the reads will be in the folder `analysis_ready_reads`

 > ⚠️ The resulting `.fastq` files may _not_ always be the 'final' reads that go into taxprofiling, if you also run other steps such as host removal, run merging etc..